Runners tend to fall squarely in two categories:

 So what happens when you enjoy your cross training every bit as much as your run?
 This seems to happen most frequently now with CrossFit where people develop amazing friendships and enjoy the way being able to pull themselves up a rope makes them feel powerful.

 In fact, it became so popular a specific type of training called CrossFit Endurance was created.
-Going through the founders book Unbreakable Runner, the main thing that jumped out at me was his style means you rarely run.
+Going through the founder’s book Unbreakable Runner, the main thing that jumped out at me was his style means you rarely run.
 It’s an afterthought.

-That to me is the plan of someone who doesn’t love the run, but tolerates it.
+That to me is the plan of someone who doesn’t love the run but tolerates it.

 I puffy pink paint on a cotton white shirt love my run.
-If you fall in to that category, this post is for you.
+If you fall into that category, this post is for you.

-It’s how to balance CrossFit and running in a way that satisfies not just your body, but your soul.
 Knowing that I’m not a CrossFitter, you’ll be reading great things from others that I trust to see how they do it and why.

 Why CrossFit Benefits Runners